christinakouridi/scratchML/README.md

 # scratchML
-Implementation of Machine Learning algorithms from scratch in Python
+I am implementing flagship Machine Learning algorithms from scratch, largely using Numpy, to improve my ability to convert research into usable code.